-Immediately following application to Southern, persons with disabilities should contact Disability Services to plan for potential accommodation.
+Immediately following completion of the application to Southern, persons with disabilities should contact Disability Services to plan for potential accommodation.

 Reasonable and effective academic accommodations are provided on an individual basis and are based upon appropriate documentation of the disability and the significant functional limitations associated with the disability.
 Students having accommodation needs must: